Policy in printable format (pdf 123kb)

 3. Annually sign the web-based acknowledgement form (within 60 days of receiving notice):

-Note: The acknowledgement form link will be removed after 6 months of posting date.
+Note: The acknowledgement form link will be removed after 6 months of original posting date (10/2020).

 Secretary of State